-(B) not less than 30 percent shall be for

-grants to State, territorial, local, or tribal

-health departments under paragraph (1)(B).
+(B) not less than 30 percent shall be for grants to State, territorial, or local health de partments under paragraph (1)(B).

 4 (c) USE OF FUNDS.-The Secretary may award a 5 grant to an entity under subsection (b)(1) only if the enti6 ty agrees to use the full amount of the grant to address 7 core public health infrastructure needs, including those 8 identified in the accreditation process under subsection 9 (h).